|Notes||Dark-Chocolate, Plum, Nougat|

-The Lake District Search & Mountain Rescue Association (LDSAMRA) provide a vital service here in the Lake District, helping injured and stricken hikers to safety from some of the most remote and precarious places in the country.
+The Lake District Search & Mountain Rescue Association (LDSAMRA) provides a vital service here in the Lake District, helping injured and stricken hikers to safety from some of the most remote and precarious places in the country.
 The vast majority of incidents are safely resolved but there are inevitably a number of fatalities, and without the help of LDSAMRA this number would be much higher.

 In order to carry out their work LDSAMRA rely on a team of brave and highly trained volunteers.
 We are friends with a number of them so are well aware of the great work that they do and the importance of donations to provide them with the kit necessary to do their job effectively.